Career : 1986 - 1989

 In 1987, Strauch switched to guernsey number 14, and strong pre-season form saw him included in the Carlton side that took on the ’86 Premiers; Hawthorn, at Glenferrie Oval in a Grand Final rematch in round 1.
 Dean shared the roving duties with Bernie Evans that afternoon, only to be overwhelmed by the Hawks’ tenacity and team-work to the tune of 45 points.
 That heavy loss apparently led to questions about Strauch’s commitment to elite level football, so shortly afterwards he was sent back home to Bendigo to play out the year and decide where his football future lay.

 Back at Princes Park in 1989, Strauch was selected for the first game of the season – a narrow loss to St Kilda at Moorabbin – and the last; a six-goal thrashing by Brisbane at Carrara Stadium in round 22.
 In between, he remained a standout at Reserves level and regularly appeared in the newspaper best player columns.
 Unfortunately for Dean, that wasn’t enough to secure his future.
 He was delisted by the Blues at the end of that year, and returned to Golden Square.

-In 1990, Strauch won the Nalder Medal as Best on Ground in the Ballarat Football League Grand Final.
+In 1990, Strauch won the Nalder Medal as Best on Ground in the Bendigo Football League Grand Final.
 Although Golden Square was well-beaten by South Bendigo, Strauch kept the Bulldogs in contention for most of the game and kicked three goals in an inspirational solo effort.

 Career Highlights1986 - 7th Reserves Best & Fairest